The FEDeRATED proposition

 The technical specifications for any data holder or user to participate in the data sharing grid in a FEDeRATED way are:

-2. Utilize an Identification, and Authentication infrastructure and Authorisation mechanisms (IAA) – the unique identification and authentication of a person and their authority granted by their employer (verification of authorization).
-Authorization itself is part of procedures of each participating organization.
+- Utilize an Identification and Authentication mechanisms (IA) – the unique identification and authentication of a person and their authority granted by their employer (verification of authorization).
+AuthoriSation itself is part of procedures of each participating organiSation.

 The organisational requirements - the set of agreements enabling organisations to connect based on their capacities - consists of the following implementing protocols (protocol stack):